Sayrahh8/alx-system_engineering-devops/0x00-shell_basics/README.md

-a scripts that lists all files
+a script that prints the type of the file named iamafile